Another giant bur oak has died today, and a second is at grave risk.

 231 Keyworth (video): Excavation at this site has damaged a healthy old growth bur oak 1.11 metres in diametre.
 This is a pre-confederation giant (ca. 1855) with genes going back to the time of the last ice age.
-This is an incredibly important genetic resource in a time of climate change, more about seen as nothing more than a nuisance by the property owner.
-The tailings from the excavation contain considerable amounts of root, pharm some of which are large.
+This is an incredibly important genetic resource in a time of climate change, seen as nothing more than a nuisance by the property owner.
+The tailings from the excavation contain considerable amounts of root, some of which are large.
 Plans to add a second story to the building will also result in the loss of a large part of the crown.
 It seems likely that the property owner will be charged and taken to court, but the amount of the fine remains to be seen.

 See this 231 Keyworth video for the full scope of the tree.